jknapp25/exogenesis/story.md

 <use the same description here as when I first described the meadow>

+# Part 9

 A silence crept across the green floor as he lowered the alien down onto it.
 It was an open space, flat, green, sheltered by pillars of different shapes and sizes.

-Against the vibrant green of the floor, the aliens soft color and smooth shapes appeared more at home than anything he had ever seen.
+Against the vibrant color, the aliens soft white and smooth shapes appeared more at home than anything he had ever seen.
 He felt like he had placed a star back in it's position in the sky.
 The yellow-orange blanket of light strewn across it added a certain peace.

-Something about this place was all to familiar though.
+Something about this place was all too familiar though.

 "Where are we?"

 "I think I've been here before."
+His words tentatively entering the space between them.
+He scanned it's green walls as if someone or something might emerge from the doorways between the pillars.
+But they released no beings.
+Only quietness.
+"You're safe here."

+"Where are you going?"
+Replied the alien.

+"Nowhere, I just want to walk this place."

+"What do you see?"

+He left the question in the air for a moment, while the his thoughts shifted into place.
+"I think it's more what I don't see.
+I know that sounds strange."
+Standing, "I need to look closer."

+The large area to their right was pristine in the golden evening light accept for one corner.
+It appeared almost as if someone had moved something on a shelf that was always there.
+His footsteps closed in on it, sounding like wind as they pet the tips of the green hairs below.
+The corner looked less untouched.
+The chaotic greenness, though dense was resting upon the floor unnaturally.
+As though the tendrils should be climbing but had now fallen to the ground.

+Within 20 feet now, he slowed.
+Naked red ground, lied amidst the loose tendrils.
+Its outlines clearly not characteristic of the surrounding area.
+Too straight.
+Too symmetrical.

+Walking over the sharp green arms of the surrounding greenness, he stepped amidst its fresh dirt.
+His boots sank in deeper than they had before.
+His eyes scanned the surface of the area, but no secrets emerged from it's redness.
+Having walked most of it, he started back, near his original footsteps and caught a glimpse of something within one of them.
+He darted to it.
+Tentatively, he picked the tiny white object out of the cool ground and held it in the light now more sparse.

+A hard white block.
+Reactangular.
+He flipped it and immediately a flush of tingles went across his body.
+On it's surface were two black divets.

+"The glitch."
+The words involuntarily came out beneath his breathe but he didn't understand their meaning.
+It didn't give him enough.
+But he felt as though Whoever was responsible for what happened here must have been like him.
+And her.

+_Her._

+He looked back at where she lay and his eyes were immediately drawn to his right as something emerged from the surrounding green like a bullet straight for where the alien sat.

+"No!"
+He screamed, and starting running toward the beast closing in far too quickly on the helpless alien.
+It's muzzle jerked in his direction and in a split second it changed it's course directly for him at deadly speed.

+He stood like a pillar, rooted in the ground.
+And remembered.

+His solidity stopped it in it's race before it attacked.

+He remembered.
+The glitch.
+The fight.
+The house.
+He remembered all of it.
+But the hungry beast did not.
+It inched forward with it's muzzle low to the ground, growling intensely.
+White spears emerging from it's jaws.

+"I know you."
+He stepped back slowly as it got closer.
+"Please, I know you."

+As it passed over the indents of where his feet were, it's attention was drawn down to the ground.
+It sniffed the imprints with precision, then stood with a completely different posture.
+Fangs withdrawn, it stepped slowly toward him, now out of curiosity and he allowed it to come to him.
+It smelled his hand.
+Then ran it's long pink tongue across his palm.

+"You remember me."
+The walls were now down.
+He knelt to the ground as it's tongue slapped across his whole face.
+He was unable to even get a word out.
+He ran his hand across it's hair, much softer than he remembered the glitches was.

+"You're not the glitch are you."

+It stopped for a moment and stood before him.

+"What happened?"
+The alien called.

+"I think we have a new